cagilceren/Java-Rental-System-MySQL/readme.md

 - if there is an item with the given inventory id, before adding records to [Rental](https://github.com/cagilceren/Java-Rental-System-MySQL/blob/master/src/main/java/com/rental/app/model/Rental.java), or updating the records in [Rental](https://github.com/cagilceren/Java-Rental-System-MySQL/blob/master/src/main/java/com/rental/app/model/Rental.java) or getting data from [Rental](https://github.com/cagilceren/Java-Rental-System-MySQL/blob/master/src/main/java/com/rental/app/model/Rental.java).
 - if "count" is already "0" before adding records to [Rental](https://github.com/cagilceren/Java-Rental-System-MySQL/blob/master/src/main/java/com/rental/app/model/Rental.java).

-During the logic controls i have checked the possible error resources and throwed a related Exception.
+During the logic controls I have checked the possible error resources and threw a related Exception.
 Successful requests return "HTTP 200 OK" while unsuccessful ones return "HTTP 400 Bad Request" or "HTTP 404 Not Found".

-Additionally, i have created a `getAllRentalByInventoryId()` function in order to get all existing rental data with the given id of inventory and which are not returned (`` returnDate = null; ``) or which are returned.
+Additionally, I have created a `getAllRentalByInventoryId()` function in order to get all existing rental data with the given id of inventory and which are not returned (`` returnDate = null; ``) or which are returned.

 ## TODO